ogbigboss/open-letter-to-nyu-research-department-and-irb/README.md

 - lack of control of reality TV teams from interfering purposefully without telling the psychologists such to create deniability and make apophenia etc. seem real when it is actually scripted

 ### How this research is criminal and thus... criminal
-- lack of control of reality TV teams from interfering for the purpose of protecting their business interests in not having to deal with potential criminal indictments / further brand changes due to this incident (Asylum is a much better name than Pantheon, alas)
+- lack of control of reality TV teams from interfering for the purpose of protecting their business interests in not having to deal with potential criminal indictments / further brand changes due to this incident (Asylum was a much better name than Pantheon, alas)